Skip to content

 image.png

-Create a Domain Account
+Creating a Domain Account

-Note: in this lab, WS2019 host was joined to a domain called cyber.local and promoted as a domain controller.
+In this lab, WS2019 host is joined to a domain called cyber.local and promoted as a domain controller.
 This step is applicable to a domain-joined environment.
+Create a domain user called splunk and assign it as a member of Event Log Readers Group.
+This account will be used to run Splunk Forwarder.

 • Go to Active Directory Users and Computers > domain > Users

-• Right Users > New > User
+• Right-click Users > New > User

 image.png